junxit/us-congress-bills-119/metadata.md

 - 2025-09-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 269). (text: 09/16/2026 CR H4286)
 - 2025-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 269). (text: 09/16/2026 CR H4286)
+- 2025-09-17 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.